hnb-rabear/excel-to-unity/README.md

 This is a comprehensive function, everything will be processed with just one button press:

-1. Select all the Excel files you want to process.
+1. Add all the Excel files you want to process.
 2. Choose whether to export IDs and Constants by checking the appropriate boxes for each file.
 3. Press the Export All button to complete the process.